suddjian/bloggjian/content/blog/vote-app-0/index.md

 As long as you don't care too much about compatibility with legacy browsers, that is.
 I'm going to use this project to test that hypothesis.

-I'm going to use [Firebase](https://firebase.google.com/) for data storage, hosting, real-time updates, authentication, and access control.
+I've chosen [Firebase](https://firebase.google.com/) for data storage, hosting, real-time updates, authentication, and access control.
 Firebase is one of the better designed "backend as a service" options out there, but I haven't used it in-depth yet so we'll see how that goes.
 Ideally I won't have to write any code for the backend, except for access rules and maybe a couple cloud functions!
 And thanks to Firebase's generous free tier, this should be completely free for me to run.
 I've looked for open-source, self-hosted options that serve the same role as Firebase, but I haven't found any yet.

-I will document this project in a detailed series of posts, published here.
+I will document this project in a detailed series of articles.

 ## Voting Methodologies